Mr-Milk/neighborhood_analysis/README.md

 ### From pypi

-Normally, there should be a compatible wheels for your systems.
+Normally, there should be a compatible wheel for your systems.
 Just run:

 ```shell script
 pip install neighborhood_analysis